ThomasMattDean/nate-td/README.md

 ## Testing

+You will need to complete the relevant installation steps above before running the tests.

-If you have followed the previous step tests can be run with Docker:
+Tests can be run either with Docker:

 ```sh
 make docker-run-tests